Skip to Content

 Itching inside ear due to earbuds

-Earbuds can cause irritation in ears, itching in ear canal, cause swelling or bring on an ear infection, especially if you wear earbuds a lot and for extended periods of time.
+Earbuds can irritate the ears, itching in the ear canal, cause swelling, or bring on an ear infection, especially if you wear earbuds a lot and for extended periods.
 In some cases, continuing to wear earbuds that are not clean can cause an outer ear infection (or otitis externa) that is also known as swimmer's ear.
-Itchy ears may be a symptom of a middle-ear infection too.

 Remedy for irritated ears caused by earbuds: Take regular breaks from wearing your earbuds, keep them clean and your ear free of any wax build-up.